zthun/works/packages/works.react/README.md

 ![Paper Card](images/png/works.react.card.png)

-The vast majority of the components in @zthun/works.react are built from a paper card.
+The vast majority of the components in @zthun/works.react are built from a **ZPaperCard**.
 A paper card is a styled [Material UI Card](https://material-ui.com/components/cards/) component that sits on top of a [Material UI Paper](https://material-ui.com/components/paper/) component for a 3d effect.

 The paper card is generally built using the following methodologies.

-- The paper card should have a clear title with an icon.
+- The paper card should have a clear title with an avatar icon.
 - There should be a subtitle describing the card.
 - There should be, at most, one primary action that the user can perform on the card.
 - Dangerous actions, such as deletes, should require that the user confirm that they know the consequences of the action.

-Given these rules, the remaining components are built on top of the paper card.

 ```ts
 import React from 'react';